Eurasian Beef Smore is a delicious, hearty beef stew with Asian and European flavours. It’s one of my favourite

 Eurasian, as its name implies, is a mix of European and Asian.
 Generally speaking, in Singapore and Malaysia, Eurasian food is a mix of Asian food with a strong Portuguese influence, although the term Eurasian was initially coined for Anglo Indians in the time of the British Raj in India.

-Click here (or the image below) to read more about the Eurasians, as well as the other ethnic mixes that make up the populations of Singapore and Malaysia
+You can read more about the various ethnic groups that make up the local populations of Singapore and Malaysia on my new blog: Singaporean and Malaysian Recipes.

 Eurasian Beef Stew